-But then there are other moments where I’m thrown off a little and say, “Wait is she trying to take advantage of my love?”
+But then there are other moments where I’m thrown off a little and say, “Wait, is she trying to take advantage of my love?”

-Real-life pressures have helped me realize that motherhood is not something you can figure out 100% of the time, despite the image that that perfect social media moms try to sell.
+Real-life pressures have helped me realize that Motherhood is not something you can figure out 100% of the time, despite the image that that perfect social media moms try to sell.

 Below I am sharing nine lessons my daughter has taught me these nine years I’ve been able to spend with her.
 Read more

-When you think about water parks, you instantly think “My wallet is going to get hit hard” at least that’s what I would think.
+When you think about water parks, you instantly think, “My wallet is going to get hit hard” at least that’s what I would think.
 Especially as a single mom.
 You know nowadays most activities or attractions are super expensive.
 They have all these insane charges that can make it difficult for you to experience with your kiddos.

 I had the opportunity to visit Epic Waters Indoor Water Parkthis past winter!
-I mean I would have never imagined you can go to the water park during the winter,but now you can!!
+I mean I would never have imagined you can go to the water park during the winter,but now you can!!

 All year round!